Strang00/zebra_simple/README.md

 Implementation of [Zebra Puzzle](https://en.wikipedia.org/wiki/Zebra_Puzzle) for LLM, simple variation of [ZebraLogic](https://huggingface.co/blog/yuchenlin/zebra-logic) bench.

+What it does exactly:
+- loads [ZebraLogic dataset](https://huggingface.co/datasets/WildEval/ZebraLogic) for local work if none yet
-It runs N random zebra puzzles of specified SIZE for each model from MODELS.
+- queries and checks N zebra puzzles of specified SIZE for each MODEL in list

-Stores json log for each model and summary, prints model answers and totals.
+- stores json log for each model and summary, extracts model answer and think

 Key differences from [ZeroEval](https://github.com/WildEval/ZeroEval):
 - requires only `openai` and `duckdb` pip packages and access to APIs